Dutch Society for the Replacement of Animal Testing

 Who we are

 DsRAT currently consists of ten employees who are all dedicated to replace animal testing.
 We are located in The Hague, but we have partners all over the country.
 In addition, we have several international collaborations.
-We dont get subsidized by the Dutch government and are therefore fully dependent on our 50.000 contributors who give money on a regular basis to our society.
+We dont receive funding from the Dutch government and are therefore fully dependent on our 50.000 contributors who give money on a regular basis to our society.

 Funding animal free research